 The Africa Centre for Disease Control (CDC) has outlined some of the trials going on for Covid-19 treatment and vaccination in Africa.

-Fifty-two countries have currently reported having positive cases of the virus, with more than 37,000 patients being treated.
+Coronavirus vaccine: Fifty-two countries have currently reported having positive cases of the virus – with more than 37,000 patients being treated.

-In a joint briefing online with doctors at Shanghai hospital, the Africa CDC said that in comparison to the rest of the world there were very few treatment happening in the continent.
+In a joint briefing online with doctors at Shanghai hospital, the Africa CDC said that in comparison to the rest of the world there were very few treatments happening on the continent.

 Dr Taji Rajudeen outlined the trials so far:

-South Africa is part of the World Health Organisation solidarity trial, and they are looking at Chloroquine, Interferon, Remdesivir.
+- South Africa is part of the WHO solidarity trial, and they are looking at Chloroquine, Interferon, Remdesivir.

-The Africa CDC tries to mobilise the different research consortiums on the continent to see how to change this narrative so that Africa becomes more engaged in that regard.
+The Africa CDC try to mobilise the different research consortiums on the continent to see how to change this narrative so that Africa becomes more engaged in that regard.

 Please send us your articles for publication via email@example.com

 Latest News In Ghana – Click Here to Read Our Latest News Stories